 Tour hours and ticket availabilities vary throughout the year, so please contact my office with at least 8-12 weeks advance notice if possible.
 While my staff will do everything possible to coordinate your tours, submitting a request does not guarantee a reservation.

 Tours we can help you request:

-Due to increased security procedures and high popularity, tour requests for the White House should be made as close to three months in advance as possible, and requests are considered on a first come first serve basis.
-The White House requires 21 days advance notice for all tour requests.
+Due to increased security procedures and high popularity, tour requests for the White House should be made at least three months in advance, and requests are considered on a first come first serve basis.
 The White House tour is a self-guided tour through parts of the east wing of the building.
 You will have the opportunity to see a mix of historic meeting rooms, dining rooms, and event hosting areas in the White House's east wing.
 Tours take place mornings on Tuesday through Saturday.
 (Note: Tours of the West Wing are not available).

 Tours of the Capitol building are available Monday through Saturday.
 If your party is 11 or fewer people, your tour will be led by a member of my staff whenever possible.
 Tours meet in the Capitol Visitor's Center, and include the Capitol Rotunda, National Statuary Hall, the Old Senate Chamber, the Old Supreme Court Chamber and the Crypt.
 Tours are approximately one hour in length.
 General admission tickets are free, but required, and they are available online at http://www.visitthecapitol.gov/.